Gaulton-Lab/peak-call-pipeline/README.md

 # Call Peaks Pipeline
 This repository contains scripts and sample files designed to call peaks on multiomics seurat clustering outputs.
 Scripts and README.md were initially designed by Katha Korgaonkar, and recently adapted by Hannah Mummey.
+Note: this pipeline supports calling peaks for any genome build, you just need to update the chrom.sizes file that is input into the pipeline script.
 ## Step 1 - Make TagAligns for each sample
 - [Make tagAligns script](https://github.com/Gaulton-Lab/peak-call-pipeline/blob/main/scripts/make_tagAligns.py): `make_tagAligns.py`
     - Inputs: